2-Verma modules and the Khovanov-Rozansky link homologies: Link homology

-There is one subtlety to take into account when claiming the equivalence with reduced Khovanov-Rozansky homologies.
+A modification of our construction could be used to give a construction of the reduced version of KR HOMFLY-PT link homology.
+Using the parabolic subalgebra $\rp\subseteq U_q(\mathfrak{gl}_{2n-1})$ and the highest weight $\bar \beta = ((\beta)^{n-1},1,(0)^{n-1})$ gives a 2-Verma module $\mathfrak{M}^{\rp}(\bar \beta)$.
+Constructing Rickard complexes with it should result in reduced versions $\overline{H}$ of $H$.
+All the results in the preceding subsections have analogues for the case of reduced homology, and should be proven essentially in the same way as above.
+However, there is one subtlety to take into account when claiming the equivalence with reduced Khovanov--Rozansky homology.
 Recall that in the case of the reduced versions from~\cite{KR1,KR2,rasmussen} the abelian groups $\overline{H}(L,i)$ and $\overline{H}_N(L,i)$ are invariants of the link $L$ together with a marked component $i$.
-With our choice of cutting out and open a diagram of a braid closure in~\S\ref{ssec:normalized}, the outermost strand in our version (the one that is cut) corresponds to the preferred component $i$ of $\cl(b)$ (as described in~\cite{rasmussen}) under the isomorphism between our reduced homologies and Khovanov and Rozansky's.
-For the sake of completeness we state the main result for the record.
+With our choice of cutting out and open a diagram of a braid closure in~\cref{ssec:normalized}, the outermost strand in our version (the one that is cut) corresponds to the preferred component $i$ of $\cl(b)$ (as described in~\cite{rasmussen}) under the isomorphism between our reduced homologies and Khovanov--Rozansky's.
+Using the cyclotomic KLR algebra $R^{( (N)^{n-1},1,(0)^{n-1} )}$ for $\mathfrak{gl}_{2n-1}$ should result in a reduced version $\overline{H}_N$ of Khovanov--Rozansky's $\glN$-link homology $H_N$.

-\begin{thm} The homology groups $\overline{H}(b)$ of $\overline{C}( \cl(b) )$ are triply-graded link invariants which are isomorphic to the reduced Khovanov-Rozansky homology groups when the outermost strand of $\cl(b)$ is taken as the preferred one.
-The bigraded Euler characteristic of $\overline{H}(b)$ is the normalized HOMFLY-PT polynomial of the closure of $b$. \end{thm}